araviart/local-rag/README.md

 - Added Email RAG Support (v1.3)
 - Upload.py (v1.2)
    - replaced /n/n with /n
-- New embeddings model mxbai-embed-large from ollama (1.2)
+- New embeddings model llama3.2 from ollama (1.2)
 - Rewrite query function to improve retrival on vauge questions (1.2)
 - Pick your model from the CLI (1.1)
-  - python localrag.py --model mistral (llama3 is default)
+  - python localrag.py --model mistral (llama3.2 is default)
 - Talk in a true loop with conversation history (1.1)